UffizziCloud/docs/docs/index.md

 ## What to expect

-The PR will trigger a [GitHub Actions workflow](https://github.com/UffizziCloud/quickstart/blob/main/.github/workflows/uffizzi-preview.yaml) that creates a Uffizzi Preview Environment for the [microservices application](#architecture-of-this-example-app) defined by this repo.
+The PR will trigger a [GitHub Actions workflow](https://github.com/UffizziCloud/quickstart/blob/main/.github/workflows/uffizzi-preview.yaml) that creates a Uffizzi Preview Environment for the [microservices application](https://github.com/UffizziCloud/quickstart#architecture-of-this-example-app) defined by the repo.
 The Preview Environment URL will be posted as a comment in your PR issue when the workflow completes, along with a link to the Uffizzi Dashboard where you can view application logs.
 The Preview Environment and comment is deleted when the PR is merged/closed or after 1 hour (configurable).

 !!!
 Tip
     Each Preview Environment is available at a predictable URL which consists of `https://app.uffizzi.com/` appended with the GitHub pull request domain.
 For example: